Pirates vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Reid Detmers (2-6) will take the mound for the Angels, his 18th start of the season.
+- The Angels' Tyler Anderson (4-2) will make his 17th start of the season.

-- In 17 starts this season, Detmers has lasted five or more innings 13 times, with an average of 5.4 innings per appearance.
+- In 16 starts this season, Anderson has lasted five or more innings 12 times, with an average of 5.1 innings per appearance.

-- He has one appearance this season with zero earned runs allowed out of his 17 chances this season.
+- He has made 17 appearances and finished two of them without allowing an earned run.

 |Opponent